top of page

 https://www.annemuseum.com/

 1) Describe the setting: geographical (country, town, location in country), historical (century, decade and cultural time period) and physical (indoors/outdoors, house, weather, other?).
-Contrast it with your situation.
+Contrast it with your situation in Afghanistan.

 2) What is Anne’s attitude toward life and the world?
 Think about her behavior, attitude and reactions to events.
 Do you agree?
 Why/why not?